MAPLE: Enhancing Review Generation with Multi-Aspect Prompt LEarning in Explainable Recommendation: Qualitative Case Studies

-It can be observe that in Table \ref{tab:case-study-1}, PRAG's retriever often produces queries focused narrowly on \tbf{service speed}, which lacks the breadth to capture the restaurant's primary attractions.
+It can be observed that in Table \ref{tab:case-study-1}, PRAG's retriever often produces queries focused narrowly on \tbf{service speed}, which lacks the breadth to capture the restaurant's primary attractions.
 Consequently, the \tbf{PRAG+RAG} mostly centers the discussions on service and wait times.
-There are some more cases shows that PRAG has tendency to prioritize service aspects.
-Conversely, MAPLE excels in identifying detailed features such as ice cream \textit{flavors} (e.g., salted caramel, chocolate chips, strawberry), \textit{styles} (e.g., twist) and its \textit{complement} (e.g., the waffle cone), offering a variety of explanations tailored to different user preferences.
-In contrast, other review-generation models generally produce generic terms like "ice-cream" or "toppings"; the best is probably PETER's "soft-served" in recommending user \tbf{xC-q\_yh0XwcjRLimkS3RNg}.
+Some more cases show that PRAG tends to prioritize service aspects.
+Conversely, MAPLE excels in identifying detailed features such as ice cream \textit{flavors} (e.g., salted caramel, chocolate chips, strawberry), \textit{styles} (e.g., twist), and its \textit{complement} (e.g., the waffle cone), offering a variety of explanations tailored to different user preferences.
+In contrast, other review-generation models generally produce generic terms like "ice cream" or "toppings"; the best is probably PETER's "soft-served" in recommending user \tbf{xC-q\_yh0XwcjRLimkS3RNg}.